PX4/PX4-user_guide/en/flight_controller/pixhack_v3.md

 # Pixhack V3

-The CUAV *Pixhack V3* autopilot is a flexible autopilot intended primarily for manufacturers of commercial systems.
+The CUAV *Pixhack V3* flight controller board is a flexible autopilot intended primarily for manufacturers of commercial systems.

-It is a variant of the hardware based on PH2 (SOLO pixhawk2), but it is fully compatible with APM OR PX4 code.
+The board is a variant of the SOLO Pixhawk 2 (PH2) flight controller, which is in turn based on the [Pixhawk-project](https://pixhawk.org/) **FMUv3** open hardware design.
+It runs PX4 on the [NuttX](http://nuttx.org) OS, and is fully compatible with both PX4 or ArduPilot (APM) firmware.

-It is based on the [Pixhawk-project](https://pixhawk.org/) **FMUv3** open hardware design and runs PX4 on the [NuttX](http://nuttx.org) OS.
+*Pixhack V3* has significant improvements with respect to the original design, including better interface layout and the addition of vibration damping and a thermostat system

 ![Pixhack v3](../../assets/flight_controller/pixhack_v3/pixhack_v3_157_large_default.jpg)